 Skip to main content

-Apiosk ships a public MCP package so people can add it to Claude Code or Codex with one command.
+Apiosk supports both hosted remote MCP and local stdio MCP.
 Once connected, the client can use live Apiosk tools like apiosk_help, apiosk_search, apiosk_get_api, apiosk_execute, apiosk_get_started, and dynamic API-specific tools generated from the catalog.

 Claude Code